andrewlaikh/mailpunk/README.md

 Implemented the control logic found in the imap files, with the UI being provided as a default.
 Implemented using the [libetpan](https://github.com/dinhviethoa/libetpan) library.

 User-interface provided by coursework supervisor.
+Awarded grade A (>= 70%).